redis-developer/redis-movies-searcher/README.md

 ![rc-connect-1.png](images/rc-connect-1.png)

-With the Redis CLI option, you can copy the command to connect with your database using the Redis CLI.
+With the **Redis CLI** option, you can copy the command to connect with your database using the Redis CLI.
 This is not what you are going to do though.
-What we need from this option is the connection details.
+What you need from this option is the connection details.
 Copy the Redis URL from the prompt.
 The Redis URL has the following sintax:

 ```bash
 redis://username:password@host:port